-Did your kid finish watching ‘Finding Nemo’ and turned to you asking curious questions like – How does his favourite clownfish work in sync with the sea anemone?
-What’s the average lifespan of clownfish living with other quirky marine animals in the warm waters of Queensland?
-Is it true that every clownfish is born as a male?
+Did your kid finish watching ‘Finding Nemo’ and turn to you, asking curious questions like – How do his favourite clownfish work in sync with the sea anemone?
+What’s the average lifespan of clownfish living with other quirky marine animals in the warm ocean waters of Queensland?
+Is it true that every clownfish is born a male?

-Well, if that’s the case, rest assured you’re not the only one living in Queensland, struggling to still their inquisitiveness about clownfish.
-The little ones are bound to have millions of questions bombarding their minds during the formative years.
+Well, if that’s the case, rest assured you’re not the only one living in Queensland struggling to still have their inquisitiveness about clownfish.
+The little ones are bound to have millions of questions bombarding their minds during their formative years.
 So, don’t fret if you don’t know all the answers.

-Read on to get the knowledge you require to feed their curiosity and educate them about the adorable clownfish and help them learn more about them:
+You can read on to get the knowledge you require to feed their curiosity and educate them about the adorable clownfish and help them learn more about them:

 Mostly found in the warm waters of the tropical coral reefs in the Indian Ocean and the Western Pacific Oceans, the clownfish are among the moving live aquatic animals that can also be located far north in the Red Sea.
 It is also commonly encountered in northwest Australia, Southeast Asia and the Indo-Malaysian regions.
 Also, the delightful creature is distinguished to be one of the most solicited tourist attractions inhabiting the Great Coral Reef along the Gold Coast, Cairns and the east coast of Australia.
 People from all over the world come here to watch these sea creatures in action.
 You must also come and take a look at these beautiful creatures that will leave you mesmerized.

-You can take a successful ocean tour of Queensland’s marine life and watch clownfish, also known as the false anemonefish, is bright orange and hence is one of the most recognisable creature among the reef dwellers.
+You can take a successful ocean tour of Queensland’s marine life and watch clownfish, also known as the false anemonefish, which is bright orange and hence is one of the most recognisable creatures among the reef dwellers.
 Other varieties of clownfish possess a yellow, reddish and blackish colour bearing white patches or bars on their skin.
 They maintain an average lifespan of 6-8 years and grow up to an average length of 4.3 inches.

-This change is mostly made during mating where the larger, dominant fish becomes the female.
+This change is mostly made during mating when the larger, dominant fish becomes the female.

 Before commencing the biological relationship, the clownfish introduces itself to the host’s body by gently touching its tentacles.
 The mucus layer on the fish’s skin serves as a barrier in protecting it against the anemone’s otherwise lethal sting.

 After the famous animated movie Finding Nemo (2003) was released, the clownfish gained a lot of attention, especially among the little ones.
 People acquired them in large numbers from the aquatic stores and fish breeders using all the proper aquaculture licensing and approvals.
-However, not all of them could cope up with the responsibility of keeping the fish, and many of them consequently died.
+However, not all of them could cope with the responsibility of keeping the fish, and many of them consequently died.
 This reduced their population by a large number.

 Even today, 40% of the world’s marine ornamental trade is composed of clownfish wherein they are captured from oceans or bred in-house.
 It’s natural to be intrigued by this delightful sea creature owing to the unique characteristics it holds and you should watch it in the coral reefs of Australia.